coopermaruyama/multistep.js/README.md

 Notes
 ----------
 Multistep is compiled from Coffeescript into Javascript.
 The original Coffeescript is included in the src folder within the ZIP for you to edit.

-My goal with Multistep is to make creating multi-step forms easy and simple.
-I realize that I could have created a plugin and call validation like $('#element').multistep() but I like the idea of zero javascript knowledge required to use this.
-If you'd like this to be a plugin let me know and I'll create it or you can fork it yourself.